 The Trustees initially filed an interim Oil Spill Liability Trust Fund (OSLTF) claim for the first phase, Primary Restoration damages, with the National Pollution Fund Center (NPFC) in December 2016 and then subsequently, in September 2017 after attempting to settle the interim claim with the Guarantor.
 In July 2019, the NPFC funded the Trustees' interim claim for Primary Restoration.
-Implementation of the Primary Restoration Plan is underway at the time of publication of this document and is expected to be complete in 2021 or 2022.
+Preparation for implementation of the Primary Restoration Plan is underway at the time of publication of this document.